 When buying something expensive or important, sellers might ask you to pay with a certified check For example, that may happen as you purchase a home or an automobile which requires the exchange of a title.
 But other forms of certified funds might also be accepted as payment.
-Learn about the variety of certified funds available with this review.
+We’ll touch on a few of those and cover certified checks in detail here.

 What Is a Certified Check?

 A certified check is a check that has been verified by the bank the funds are drawn on as “good.”
 An officer of the bank certifies that the check writer had sufficient funds available and that the signature is genuine.
 As a result, anybody accepting the check can be confident that the check will not bounce or be returned, assuming the check is legitimate and still valid.

-After verifying that a check is good, the bank generally adds a stamp and signature to the check, as well as conditions (such as the check is good for up to 60 days).
+Obtaining a check: After verifying that a check is good, banks typically add a stamp and signature to the check, along with any conditions (like limiting the check’s validity for up to 60 days).
 The bank should then prevent the check writer from using or withdrawing the funds that funded the check.

 Funds availability: Because certified checks are “official” checks, a portion of funds should be available within one business day after depositing the check, assuming you deposit the check in-person with a bank employee.
 In many cases, at least the first $5,000 is available, but banks can place a hold on amounts higher than that.